 The HSBC World Elite Mastercard is a pretty strong contender in the market with its base rewards offering, benefits and insurance package.
 Much like its direct competitors this card provides utmost flexibility as it is a hybrid credit card.
 That is, it has its own proprietary reward program but it also allows you to convert point from the HSBC Rewards program to several airline frequent flyer programs.
 Here at Rewards Canada, Hybrid Cards (also considered flexiblie points) are our favourite type of credit cards.

 The HSBC World Elite Mastercard comes with a $149 primary card annual fee.
 The annual fee higher than the average seen for most other World Elite Mastercards or Visa Infinite card but not by much as many others have been increasing their fees.
 Don't let the annual fee sway you in anyway though as the card has lots of benefits to make up for the higher annual fee difference.
 Supplementary cards run $50 each.
-Right now the welcome bonus on the card is the standard 20,000 HSBC Rewards points and no annual fee on the primary card in the first year.
+Right now the welcome bonus on the card is up to 40,000 HSBC Rewards points and no annual fee on the primary card in the first year.

 The interest rate on the card is 19.9% on purchases.
 22.9% on cash advances and balance transfers.
 These rates are competitive with most everyone else on the market.
 The minimum annual income requirements for the card are $80,000 personal or $150,000 household or $400,000 in assets at any Canadian Financial Institution.

 The card earns HSBC Rewards points and earns those points as follows: